 The basic story follows an obsessed scientist, Tom, (Sasha Roiz) who has created a machine capable of allowing a person into the memories of another, for the purposes of psychological therapy.
-The machine is tested on a addict convicted of shooting his girlfriend but something goes wrong, trapping the scientist in the mind of a killer.
+The machine is tested on a junky convicted of shooting his girlfriend but something goes wrong trapping the scientist in the mind of a killer.

 Come the end of the film, the Inception likeness pops up in a bittersweet but effectively grand finale accompanied by a Zimmer-esque piece of music.
 No matter what, it’s still a good end, better than the one they use, because here is a film that suffers from multiple ending syndrome.
 So many points present themselves and many would be suitable and great places to cap the tale, but Paniry goes for the one that is, if not pretentious, then dull in comparison to some of the other opportunities.

-Extraction’s main issue is that it does seem a bit predisposed with trying to stay sharp and edgy, injecting moments of speed and action into an otherwise tame, thought-provoking, affair.
+Extraction’s main issue is that it does seem a bit predisposed with trying to stay sharp and edgy, injecting moments of speed and action into an otherwise tame but thought-provoking affair.
 Overall it’s a fairly good go at the cerebral thriller genre, boring at points but still an enjoyable watch.

-Stars: Sasha Roiz, Jenny Mollen, Frank Ashmore, Dominic Bolgart
+Stars.
+Sasha Roiz, Jenny Mollen, Dominic Bogart, Richard Riehle, Frank Ashmore, Augie Duke,